rugk/awesome-emoji-picker/README.md

 It will remember your recently used emojis across sites, and may often be faster than the emoji picker on the site itself.

-It uses up-to-date Emojis and let's you access your Emojis in different styles you know from different devices and applications.
+It uses up-to-date Emojis and lets you access your Emojis in different styles you know from different devices and applications.
 Here is a list of styles, it supports:

 * Apple emojis
 * Google emojis